 Formal mechanisms such as multiprofessional ethics committees or referral services are strategies to address ethical issues.
 Nurse-to-nurse communication can help share information from shift to shift, but it is not the best way to address ethical issues.
 Pastoral care representatives may serve on an ethics committee; however, their primary role is to support the spiritual needs of the patient and family.
+A social worker may be very beneficial, but is not at the level of a multiprofessional committee.

-DIF: Cognitive Level: Comprehension REF: p.
-30

-OBJ: Discuss ethical principles and legal concepts related to critical care nursing.

-TOP: Nursing Process Step: N/A MSC: NCLEX: Safe and Effective Care Environment
+- DIF: Cognitive Level: Apply/Application REF: p.
+32 | p.
+36 - OBJ: Discuss ethical principles and legal concepts related to critical care nursing. - TOP: Nursing Process Step: Implementation - MSC: NCLEX Client Needs Category: Safe and Effective Care Environment

+Introduction to Critical Care Nursing 7th edition Sole Test Bank

+Full Download: https://testbanklive.com/download/introduction-to-critical-care-nursing-7th-edition-sole-test-bank/

 - 4. The nurse is caring for a patient with severe neurological impairment following a massive stroke.
 The physician has ordered tests to determine brain death.
-The nurse understands that criteria for brain death include: (Select all that apply.)
+The nurse understands that criteria for brain death include (Select all that apply.)

 - a. absence of cerebral blood flow.

 - b. absence of brainstem reflexes on neurological examination.

 - c.
 Cheyne-Stokes respirations.

 - d. flat electroencephalogram.

+- e. responding only to painful stimuli.